 Yes, even babies benefit from base layers!
 We LOVE merino wool since they help regulate temperature and keep kids cozy.
 Iksplor has an amazing Adventure Onesie that is slightly thicker than their base layers.
 ALL my kids wear Iksplor base layers on a daily basis year-round.

 The best sleeping bags for babies and toddlers is one they can wear.
 This avoids them becoming uncovered in the middle of the night and getting cold.
 There are two sleep sacks that are great for camping that we use and really love:

-- Morrison Outdoors Sleep Sack: I am so impressed with this packable, trail-worthy sleep sack for babies sold exclusively at REI.
+- Morrison Outdoors Sleep Sack: I am so impressed with this packable, trail-worthy sleep sack for babies sold on their site and at REI.
 Comes in 40 degree and 20 degree versions and keeps babies aged 6-24 months cozy warm!

 - Baby Dee Dee Sleep Nest Travel: This one is light and thin, but does an excellent job at keeping babies warm and comfortable.
 We love that there are also sleeves that are removable for added warmth.
 Our babies use this for camping in cool/cold weather and stay very warm, especially when paired with base layers.
-USE CODE “MOUNTAINMAMA20” for 20% off one-time-use!
+USE CODE “MTNMAMA” for 10% off one-time-use!

-If you’re going to be on the water, invest in this.
+If you’re going to be on the water, invest in the Salus Bijoux life vest for infants.
 It will save hours of crying babies uncomfortable in life jackets that don’t fit well.
 It’s comfortable for baby and keeps them completely face-up should they end up in the water.
 For babies 9-25 pounds.
 Best family purchase we’ve made for water play!